jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

 ### 48 Persons who may act as trustees and statutory supervisors
 (1) No person other than a trustee corporation or a person approved for the purpose by the Commission in accordance with this section, shall accept appointment or act as a trustee or statutory supervisor.
 (2) No trustee or statutory supervisor shall, without the consent of the Court, be discharged or retire from that position until—
-  (a) All functions and duties of that position have been fulfilled and performed; or (b) The issuer of the securities has appointed another person as a trustee or statutory supervisor, as the case may be, in its place, and that person has accepted appointment as such.
+  (a) all functions and duties of that position have been fulfilled and performed; or (b) the issuer of the securities has appointed another person as a trustee or statutory supervisor, as the case may be, in its place, and that person has accepted appointment as such.
 (3) The Commission may from time to time, by notice in the Gazette, approve any person or persons, or class or classes of persons, to act as a trustee or statutory supervisor for the purposes of this Act.
 Any such approval may be in respect of specified securities, or a specified class or classes of securities only, or in respect of all securities; and may be on such terms and conditions as the Commission thinks fit.
 (4) The Commission may at any time, by notice in the Gazette, revoke any approval of a person, or class of persons, given by it under this section:
   Provided that no such revocation shall affect any appointment of that person or a person of that class made before the date of the revocation, or the powers, duties, or obligations of the person under or by virtue of any such appointment.